protokol/collectibles-mobile/README.md

 Run `npm start` for a dev server.
 The application will open in your default browser.

+Run `npm run build` to create build folder.

-Run `cap:start:android` for a dev Android application.
+Run `npm run build:android:ci` and after `npm run cap:start:android` for a dev Android application.
 Running Android application requires Android Studio to be installed.
-If you cant find the folder capacitor-cordova-android-plugins inside the android project folder, you need to run a capacitor command to create it (and update plugin variables): Run `npx cap sync`
+Note: If you cant find the folder capacitor-cordova-android-plugins inside the android project folder, you need to run a capacitor command to create it (and update plugin variables): Run `npx cap sync`

 Run `cap:start:ios` for a dev iOS application.
 Running iOS application requires XCode to be installed.

 ### Source Code Setup